HeartcareGPT: A Unified Multimodal ECG Suite for Dual Signal-Image Modeling and Understanding: Heartcare Suite: Heartcare-400K

 \subsection{Data Collection and Organization}

-Existing ECG datasets are typically limited in modality, suffer from coarse annotations, and lack sufficient scale, making them unsuitable for constructing high-quality visual instruction datasets.
-These limitations hinder the development of Med-MLLMs in intelligent ECG diagnostics.
-To address this, we propose \textbf{Heartcare-220K}, a large-scale multimodal ECG VQA dataset designed to provide standardized data support for ECG-based clinical understanding.
-Heartcare-220K comprises two main modalities: \textbf{(i)} structured digital signals (e.g., 12-lead time series), and \textbf{(ii)} unstructured ECG report images, capturing diverse data forms and enhancing the dataset’s heterogeneity and applicability.
+Existing ECG datasets suffer from limited modalities, coarse annotations, insufficient scale, and substantial heterogeneity in signal sampling, lead configuration, and preprocessing, all of which hinder the development of Med-MLLMs for intelligent ECG diagnosis.
+To address these gaps, we introduce \textbf{Heartcare-400K}, a large-scale multimodal ECG QA dataset with two complementary modalities: \textbf{(i) structured digital signals} and \textbf{(ii) unstructured ECG report images}.
+We normalize them by rendering all signals into a unified ECG visual format consistent with clinical layout.
+These visualized signals, together with native report images, enrich modality diversity and support comprehensive ECG understanding.

-To address the scarcity of clinical image‐based ECG data, we partnered with several major public hospitals to collect 12,170 standardized PDF‐format ECG reports.
-These reports include patient demographics, physiological parameters, physician diagnoses, and approximately 5 s of 12‐lead waveform images, greatly enriching the dataset’s image modality and clinical relevance.
-Concurrently, we systematically integrated multiple public digital‐signal ECG datasets, with PTB-XL as our primary source.
-PTB-XL is among the largest publicly available ECG repositories, comprising 21,799 12‐lead records sampled at 500 Hz over 10 s, complete with standardized diagnostic labels and detailed patient metadata (e.g., sex, age, weight).
+To construct Heartcare-400K, we collaborated with several major public hospitals to collect 12,170 standardized PDF-format clinical ECG reports.
+These reports include patient demographics, physiological parameters, physician diagnoses, and about 5 seconds of 12-lead waveform images.
+In addition, we systematically integrated multiple publicly available digital signal ECG datasets, with PTB-XL~\cite{wagner2020ptb} as the primary source.
+PTB-XL is one of the largest open ECG repositories, containing 21,799 12-lead records sampled at 500 Hz over 10 seconds, with standardized diagnostic labels and detailed patient metadata (such as gender, age and weight).

+Raw ECG data typically contain only brief diagnostic text and lack the instruction-style supervision and semantic diversity needed for MLLM fine-tuning.
+To address this, we developed a multimodal data engine for automated extraction, cleaning, standardization, and expert review, and further augmented the dataset with QA pairs from the publicly available ECG-QA~\cite{oh2023ecg}, which supports both single-modality queries and cross-modality reasoning tasks.